You are viewing a story from harrypotterfanfiction.com

 Did she?
 He wondered.

-She was his only visitor.
-And so he spoke his heart and deepest feelings to her, partly feeling as though if he didn’t, she wouldn't come back.
-And the other part of him was comfortable with her.
+Hermione was Draco's only visitor.
+And so he spoke his heart and deepest thoughts to her, partly feeling as though if he didn’t, she wouldn't come back.
+The other part being the slow-growing comfort that surrounded him at her very presence.

 His hair had grown out surprisingly fast, long and blond, and he began looking like his father.
 She didn’t want to say that, but had a feeling that he already knew.
 They wouldn’t allow it to be cut.
 Just having a blade of any kind at Azkaban was deemed too dangerous for magical prisoners.